Sotho people: Special clothing items

 Special clothing is worn for special events like initiation rites and traditional healing ceremonies.

-For a Lebollo la basadi, or a girl's initiation ceremony, girls wear a beaded waist wrap called a thethana that covers the waist, particularly the crotch area and part of the buttocks.
-They also wear grey blankets and goatskin skirts.
+For a Lebollo la basadi, or girl's initiation ceremony, girls wear a beaded waist wrap called a thethana that covers the waist, particularly the crotch area and part of the buttocks.
+They also wear gray blankets and goatskin skirts.
 These garments are worn by young girls and women, particularly virgins.

 For a Lebollo la banna, or a boy's initiation ceremony, boys wear a loincloth called a tshea as well as colorful blankets.
-These traditional outfits are often combined with more modern items like sunglasses.
+These traditional outfits are often combined with more modern items, like sunglasses.

-Traditional Sotho healers wear the bandolier which consists of strips and strings made of leather, sinew or beads that form a cross on the chest.
+Traditional Sotho healers wear the bandolier, which consists of strips and strings made of leather, sinew, or beads that form a cross on the chest.
 The bandolier often has pouches of potions attached to it for specific rituals or physical/spiritual protection.
-It is believed that the San people adopted this bandolier attire for healers during times when the Basotho and the San traded and developed ties through trade, marriage and friendship.
+It is believed that the San people adopted this bandolier attire for healers during times when the Basotho and the San traded and developed ties through trade, marriage, and friendship.
 The San people's use of the bandolier can be seen in their rock paintings that date to the 1700s.